 There are a couple of different types of standalone throw lines: sticker and laser.

-Each type has the same job to do, which is clearly indicate where the player must stand.
+Each type has the same job to do, which clearly indicates where the player must stand.
 You’ll want to choose the type of oche based on where you want to set it up, what your budget is like, and floor type.

 The type of material the oche is made out of will play a major role in how durable it is.
-You’ll have your choice between laser and sticker throw lines, each of which have their own pros and cons.
+You’ll have your choice between laser and sticker throw lines, each of which has its own pros and cons.

 Additionally, if you want to throw darts in a different room, you won’t be able to use this type of throw line, since moving it can have a major impact on the line’s sticking power.

 The most important feature is the laser and its brightness and overall quality.
 A good quality laser is easy to see, even in bright sunlight.
-Some lower quality models are very dim, making it difficult to spot in bright light conditions.
+Some lower-quality models are very dim, making them difficult to spot in bright light conditions.

 A top-of-the-line laser should also have a decent bulb life ranging from ten to twenty-thousand hours of play.